 You can usually change the number of pages without having to delete pictures, but some programs can only insert and delete pages one at a time, while others limit this function to double pages.

 You may want to order more copies later of your completed project.
 This can be handy if you want duplicates for gifts, for example.

 But some services let you go back to your completed photo book project and edit it to make an updated version.

-The cost of your final book will vary, depending on a number of factors such as the size and style of your book, number of pages and any special options you've added.
+The cost of your final book will vary, depending on a number of factors such as the size and style of your book, the number of pages and any special options you've added.
 Not all services give you a softcover option.
+And while adding pages will increase the cost, reducing pages below a photo book's default allocation probably won't make it cheaper.

-Be wary of delivery costs, as they can add substantially to the overall cost of the project, especially if you use express delivery options.
-The cost can also vary on reorders if you modify the number of pages or the paper/cover options.
+Be wary of delivery costs, as they can add substantially to the overall cost of your book, especially if you use express delivery options.